The Aloha Award in memory of John Shimooka

 About the Aloha Award

 The award will be both democratic and equitable by design.
-It will rotate between male and female winners annually, with a committee accepting nominations from all comers in 2021 to choose the first, standout candidate, regardless of gender.
+Annually there will be a male and female winner, with a committee accepting nominations from all comers in 2022 to choose the standout candidates.

-We will open a call for nominations on November 9, 2021 with a request for a maximum of 50 words or less to accompany each nomination to explain how the nominee has contributed to building a better community through surfing.
-Nominations will close on November 30, 2021.
+We will open a call for nominations on November 9, 2022 with a request for a maximum of 50 words or less to accompany each nomination to explain how the nominee has contributed to building a better community through surfing.
+Nominations will close on November 30, 2022 at 5pm ESDT, with the announcement of winners on the 12th December 2022.
+12.12

 Nominations are being taken below.